-Section 3 Field Events
+Field Events

-Article 1 A flight is a round of trials for contestants in the Softball Throw and the Standing Long Jump.
+Article 1 A flight is a round of trials for participants in the Softball Throw and the Standing Long Jump.

 Article 2 A foul is one which is counted as a trial, but which is not measured because of some violation of the rules.